An Act To Prohibit Mandatory Membership in a Union or Payment of Agency Fees as a Condition of Employment

 Notwithstanding any law to the contrary, a person may not be required, as a condition of employment or continuation of employment, to:

-An agreement, understanding or practice, written or oral, implied or expressed, between a labor organization and an employer that violates a provision of this chapter is unlawful, null and void, and without any legal effect.
+An agreement, understanding or practice, written or oral, implied or expressed, between a labor organization and an employer that violates a provision of this chapter is unlawful, void and without any legal effect.

 A person who directly or indirectly violates any provision of this chapter commits a Class D crime.